ClementNerma/NightOS/docs/specs/kernel/syscalls.md

 - `0x10`: Invalid notification mode provided
 - `0x11`: Invalid mode provided
-- `0x12`: Access permissions were not set but the sharing mode is set to mutual
+- `0x12`: Invalid exclusive mode provided
-- `0x13`: Access permissions were provided but the sharing mode is set to exclusive
+- `0x20`: Access permissions were not set but the sharing mode is set to mutual
-- `0x14`: Invalid exclusive mode provided
+- `0x21`: Access permissions were provided but the sharing mode is set to exclusive
-- `0x30`: There is not enough contiguous space in the receiver process' memory space to map the shared memory
+- `0x40`: There is not enough contiguous space in the receiver process' memory space to map the shared memory

 ### `0x35` AMS_SHARING_INFO